samuel-hunter/jbirdie/README.md

 JBirdie
 =======

-Yet another useless dialect of Lisp.
+Yet another dialect of Lisp.
 Done for a Computer Science assignment to build an interpreter with a concept of arrays, variables, and a rudimentary class-object model.